metriport/metriport/packages/cda-validator/README.md

 ## CDA Validator

-This is a clone of the [CDA-validator](Original repository: https://github.com/HL7/CDA-core-2.1), which contains only the schema and extensions components of the original repo.
+This is a clone of the CDA-validator - [original repository](https://github.com/HL7/CDA-core-2.1), which contains only the schema and extensions components of the original repo.

 We have added a server and a `/validate` route to allow us to check the validity of Clinical Documents.
 Some error handling is done in the `server.ts` file.